Cynthia is a frugal living enthusiast. She makes money while shopping and is passionate about increasing income for her family.

 - Refer a friend

 The only problem here is I often forget to use Rakuten when shopping online.
 You need to go through the website or app to have a shopping session count towards cash back.
-And unfortunately, since the switch over from Ebates to Rakuten they no longer have cash back options for Amazon, a site that I shop frequently.
-However, if you are planning a trip, family vacation, airline tickets or shopping thousands of other stores you can get cash back by opening a shopping trip within Rakuten.
+And unfortunately, since the switch over from Ebates to Rakuten, they no longer have cash back options for Amazon, a site that I shop frequently.
+However, if you are planning a trip, family vacation, airline tickets, or shopping in thousands of other stores, you can get cash back by opening a shopping trip within Rakuten.

-Cash back here is one of my favorites I can even shop with my Kohls cash and take advantage of the cash back they offer for Kohls, so long as I remember to open a shopping trip on Rakuten first.
-Rakuten is a great way to add extra savings when shopping higher end brands too especially around the holidays.
-Nike, Cannon, Vera Bradly and may more expensive brands are included.
+Cash back here is one of my favorites I can even shop with my Kohl's cash and take advantage of the cash back they offer for Kohl's, so long as I remember to open a shopping trip on Rakuten first.
+Rakuten is a great way to add extra savings when shopping higher-end brands, too, especially around the holidays.
+Nike, Cannon, Vera Bradly, and many more expensive brands are included.

-If you are social distancing right now and using delivery services, you can enjoy cash back from DoorDash and Grubhub as well as others.
-Many online stores included with ibotta as well.
-Like many others there are travel and destinations that will you earn you cash back through the app.
+If you are social distancing right now and using delivery services, you can enjoy cashback from DoorDash and Grubhub, as well as others.
+Many online stores are included with Ibotta as well.
+Like many others, there are travel and destinations that will you earn you cash back through the app.

 Making Money While Shopping

 Call me crazy but making money while shopping is basically free money.
-You do not need to spend anything extra and it takes minimal effort in most cases to earn with these sites and apps.
-No matter your income levels a little extra to spend when you need it is beneficial.
+You do not need to spend anything extra, and it takes minimal effort in most cases to earn with these sites and apps.
+No matter your income level, a little extra to spend when you need it is beneficial.
 Especially given the uncertainty of most budgets and financial situations these days.
-Put your money to work for you, after all you already spend it regularly.
+Put your money to work for you; after all, you already spend it regularly.
 You may as well benefit from the money you are spending on a regular basis anyway.
-I don’t know anyone who makes it through life without having to shop even the frugalist of people still require necessities to survive.
+I don’t know anyone who makes it through life without having to shop even the most frugal of people still requires necessities to survive.

-If you have a cash back credit card you can earn even more too.
+If you have a cash-back credit card, you can earn even more.
 But of course, always use any available credit wisely.
-I use a cash back card when shopping but always pay the balance before it is due to with what I would have used to pay for the specific shopping trip.
+I use a cashback card when shopping but always pay the balance before it is due to what I would have used to pay for the specific shopping trip.
 There are so many ways to earn extra income these days with little effort.